JuliaYu2002/TheGoodVibes/README.md

 To run this website locally make sure you have the following installed:
 - [NodeJS](https://nodejs.org/en/)

+<b>Make sure that you have the most recent version of this project!</b>

 Make sure you have spotify developer account with a Client ID and Client Secret
 - rename `sample.env` to `.env` and input your tokens